MEDomics-UdeS/MED3pa/docs/med3pa_tutorials.rst

 Step 3: Running the med3pa Experiment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Execute the MED3PA experiment with the specified datasets and base model.
-You can also specify other parameters as needed. see the documention of the subpackage for more information about the parameters
+You can also specify other parameters as needed.
+See the documentation of the subpackage for more information about the parameters.

+The experiment outputs two structure one for the reference set and the other for the testing set, both containing files indicating the extracted profiles at different declaration rates, the performance of the model on these profiles..etc.

 .. code-block:: python